Astrie-num/cao-takehomechallenge/README.md

 ## Implementation of String Transform

-The textual modification functionality was actualized employing JavaScript.
-The `stringTransform` function  within the JavaScript document executes the transformation in accordance with the stipulated guidelines.
+The `transformString` function takes a string as input and performs the following transformations:

+    1. It removes all whitespace characters from the input string using the `replace` method with a regular expression `/\s+/g`.
+    2. It checks if the length of the string is divisible by 3 without a remainder.
+If true, it reverses the entire string.
+    3. It checks if the length of the string is divisible by 5 without a remainder.
+If true, it replaces each character with its ASCII code and joins them with spaces.
+    4. The transformed string is then returned.
+    The function is then tested with a few sample inputs, and the output is logged to the console.

 ## Implementation of Array Manipulation

 The `hasSubarrayWithTarget` function uses the sliding window technique to check if there exists a subarray within the given array `array` that sums up to the `target` value target.
 The function iterates through the array, maintaining a window (defined by `start` and `end` pointers) and the current sum `sum`.
 If the sum exceeds the target, the window is decreased by moving the `start` pointer forward until the sum is less than or equal to the target.
 If the sum equals the target, the function returns `true`.
 If no such subarray is found, the function returns `false`.
 ## Credits

 - Fonts provided by [Google Fonts](https://fonts.google.com/).